 Stigma against the mentally ill comes from two other sources.
 There is self-stigma, in which a person assumes a "why try" attitude about life goals and tasks.

-Research suggests that 40% to 75% of people never seek out medication
+Research suggests that 40% to 75% of people never seek out medication and therapy.

 Even more insidious is label avoidance, which often leads people to avoid treatment because they don't want to be grouped with the mentally ill.

 No flowers, no cards, no calls